 DEVELOPMENT REVIEW COMMITTEE: This application was originally submitted on March 3, 2019, with 140 residential units proposed: 117 townhomes and 23 cottage homes.
-Over the course of the past nine months, the Development Review Committee (DRC) worked with the applicant to lower the unit count from 140 to 95 units, reducing the gross density from 7.38 du/acre to 5.01 du/acre, and create a better balance in product type that includes more detached single-family homes.
+Over the course of the past nine months, the Development Review Committee (DRC) worked with the applicant to lower the unit count from 140 to 94 units, reducing the gross density from 7.38 du/acre to 4.96 du/acre, and create a better balance in product type that includes more detached single-family homes.
 The DRC also recommended the applicant buffer existing single-family residences to the north and east with a larger lot design.

 DRC RECOMMENDATION: Based on the Vision2030 recommendation for Medium Density Residential, use of this property and general consistency with residential planned development standards for North Richland Hills, the Development Review Committee recommends approval of ZC 2019-03.
-Specific conditions regarding tree preservation, residential unit types and counts, street or lot layouts, open space planning, and similar subjects may also be recommended by the Planning and Zoning Commission if the case is recommended to City Council for approval.
+Specific conditions regarding tree preservation, residential unit types and counts, street or lot layouts, open space planning, and similar subjects may also be considered by City Council.